Bulgaria and Romania: Birding the Balkans in Spring

 We slowly move out of the high mountains associated with the western Rhodope Mountains into the lower lying reaches of the eastern Rhodope Mountains.
 Along these stops we can find species such as Little Owl, Cirl Bunting, Black-headed Bunting, Woodlark, Woodchat Shrike, Eurasian Hoopoe, various woodpeckers, and the highly prized Sombre Tit.

-Time permitting, after our arrival in Krumovgrad (close to the northern Greece border), we will plan to do some local birding in the late afternoon.
-This will take us into prime rocky areas, holding specials such as Western Rock Nuthatch, Blue Rock Thrush, Common Rock Thrush, Black Stork, Ortolan Bunting, Eastern Olivaceous Warbler, Masked Shrike, and a range of raptors, including Egyptian Vulture.
+Time permitting after our arrival in Krumovgrad (close to the northern Greece border), we will plan to do some local birding in the late afternoon.
+This will take us into prime rocky areas, holding specials such as Western Rock Nuthatch, Blue Rock Thrush, Black Stork, Ortolan Bunting, Eastern Olivaceous Warbler, and a range of raptors including Egyptian Vulture.
 The thickets in these areas also play host to large numbers of warblers, and our targets will include the spectacular Sardinian Warbler, Eastern Subalpine Warbler, Barred Warbler, and Eastern Orphean Warbler.

-This is the land of vultures and we can expect to see Griffon Vulture, Egyptian Vulture, and the prized Cinereous Vulture a huge bird, even by vulture standards.
-Other raptors present here include Short-toed Snake Eagle, Black Kite, and European Honey Buzzard.
-We also have a good chance of finding Northern Raven and various wheatears like Eastern Black-eared Wheatear and Northern Wheatear, shrikes including Woodchat Shrike and Masked Shrike, and the same gorgeous warblers mentioned in Day 4.
+This is the land of vultures and we can expect to see Griffon Vulture, Egyptian Vulture, and the prized Cinereous Vulture a huge bird even by vulture standards.
+Other raptors present here include Short-toed Snake Eagle, Black Kite, and Eurasian Honey Buzzard.
+We also have a good chance of finding Northern Raven and various wheatears like Eastern Black-eared Wheatear and Northern Wheatear, shrikes including Woodchat Shrike and Masked Shrike, and the same gorgeous warblers mentioned on Day 4.
 Alpine Swifts grace the sky here, and the ubiquitous Crested Lark struts around on open patches of ground.

-Day 6.
-Birding the Dolna Kula rocky valley
+Day 5.
+Birding the Dolna Kula valley and Studen Kladenec

 Today we will visit the Dolna Kula rocky valley.
 The entire Krumovgrad region is absolutely spectacular for birding and also plays host to some incredibly scenic routes.
 This valley has more woodland and bush than other parts of the region and hosts virtually all the warblers occurring in Eastern Europe!
 Following up on their mixed and jumbled calls is the best way to locate them, and that is just what we will do.

-Hawfinch inhabits the seeding trees here and great emphasis will be placed on finding Blue Rock Thrush, Common Rock Thrush, and Western Rock Nuthatch, as this must surely rank as one of the best sites in Europe for them.
-Black Stork breeds on inaccessible ledges in this area, and various species of bunting, including Cirl Bunting, Black-headed Bunting, Ortolan Bunting, and Corn Bunting, occupy the prominent song perches.
+Hawfinch inhabits the seeding trees here and great emphasis will be placed on finding Blue Rock Thrush and Chukar Partridge, as this must surely rank as one of the best sites in Europe for them.
+Black Stork breeds on inaccessible ledges in this area.
+Various species of bunting, including Cirl Bunting, Black-headed Bunting, Ortolan Bunting, and Corn Bunting occupy the prominent song perches.

 We will have an early morning start as we commence our journey northeast to reach the southern Black Sea coast on the eastern boundary of Bulgaria, where we will be staying at a local hotel for the next two nights.
 We will of course be looking out for birds along the way and we have a few birding stops lined up.
 Some of these may yield the likes of Eastern Imperial Eagle, Lesser Kestrel, Olive-tree Warbler, and Masked Shrike.
-Other possibilities could include Spanish Sparrow, Booted Eagle, Eurasian Golden Oriole, European Bee-eater, Black-headed Bunting, Corn Bunting, Spotted Flycatcher, Common Quail, and various woodpeckers.
+Other possibilities could include Spanish Sparrow, Booted Eagle, Eurasian Golden Oriole, European Bee-eater, Black-headed Bunting, Corn Bunting, Isabelline Wheater, and Montagu’s Harrier.

 In the afternoon we will visit some wetlands around the town of Burgas, just south of our base in Pomorie, where many waterbirds can be expected.
 Specials here include Pygmy Cormorant, Little Bittern, Great Crested Grebe, Purple Heron, Squacco Heron, Black-crowned Night Heron, Eurasian Penduline Tit, Common Kingfisher, and various warblers, including Sedge Warbler, Cetti’s Warbler, and Great Reed Warbler.